mas-bandwidth/gafferongames/content/post/state_synchronization.md

 ## Conclusion

 And that's really about it for this technique.
-It's quite interesting I think that without anything fancy it's already good enough.
-On top of this is another order of magnitude improvement with delta encoding, at the cost of complexity.
+Without anything fancy it's already pretty good, and on top of that another order of magnitude improvement is available with delta compression, at the cost of significant complexity!